Working in the Gaming Industry? Learn How To Copyright a Video Game

 What Can You Copyright in a Video Game?

-According to the Digital Millennium Copyright Act (DMCA), as soon as you publish your game or put it in a fixed form, you get the full DMCA protection as the copyright owner.
+According to the major copyright laws, including the Digital Millennium Copyright Act (DMCA), as soon as you publish your game or put it in a fixed form, you get the full DMCA protection as the copyright owner.
 That protection lasts during your lifetime plus an additional 70 years.

 This is how copyright works in general, but with games, the situation is a bit more tricky.